![]() | |

 A Pequot village of the Connecticut River valley |

-William Phelps was a member of the General Court for 23 years from 1636 to 1662.
+Phelps served as a member of the Connecticut General Court until 1662.
 During that time, he and later Governor Thomas Welles, of Hartford, drafted a law prohibiting lying, and he participated in enacting laws which with others were later called the "Blue Laws of Connecticut."
-In 1641, he served as Governor of the Windsor Colony.
+In 1641, he served as Governor of Windsor.
+In 1662, the colony’s Royal Charter was granted by King Charles II, uniting it with the New Haven colony and officially recognizing its status.

 - Noah Webster, of dictionary fame;

-Janis Joplin, your distant cousin - President Rutherford B. Hayes;
+Your distant cousin Janis Joplin - President Rutherford B. Hayes;

 - Emily Dickinson, the poet;